17 October 2019 - Minutes of the meeting of the Board of Commissioners

 Action: Comms/Governance to plan invites for the new Minister and officials to the Commission.

 2. Resolution to amend the quorum provisions of the Corporate Governance Framework

 The Board approved the proposed amendment to paragraph 14, Appendix 2 of the Corporate Governance Framework to set the quorum for Board as “three Commissioners including the Chairman or Senior Independent Director”.

-Governance to amend the quorum provisions and upload to the website.
+Action: Governance to amend the quorum provisions and upload to the website.